NovaFox161/DisCal-Discord-Bot/README.md

 Patrons and supporters on the $5/month plans get access to work in progress and exclusive features.

 * External Calendars
-    - Use an already existing calendar that is on your google account with DisCal
+    - Use an already existing calendar that is on your Google account with DisCal
 * Web Dashboard (WIP)
     - Use the web dashboard to manage the bot, calendar, and more without the need for commands.
     - Still very early in development